andyhihello/group/README.md

 ## Method 1 (Don't need to download raylib)

 1\.
-Go to the game file and open src
+Go to the game file and open NEX_Zero.exe

-2\.
-Open main.exe

 ## Method 2